 - move - undo of moving an object makes the object go back to where it was before the move.
 As with the border width slider, only the original position (before the move) and the final position (after the mouse button is released) are relevant for undo and redo.
 The affected object should become selected.

 - delete - undo of delete makes the object come back, and become selected, and redo makes it go away again.
-Note that user can change the selection manually after the undo, and then perform a redo, in which case that redo should still undo the delete of the original object, and not affect the new selection.
-The object should be selected after an undo of delete.
+Note that user can change the selection manually after the undo, and then perform a redo, in which case that redo should still undo the delete of the original object (whatever was deleted the first time is deleted again independent of what is selected when the redo occurs).

 - Note that normal changing the selection by clicking around on objects is not undoable.
 That is, no command objects should be allocated for just changing selection or clicking on the background to change there to be no selection.
 If the selection changes due to undo or redo, then the palette items should change to reflect the values of the object that becomes selected as a result of the undo or redo, just like if the selection was changed by the user.

 - Similarly, changing the drawing mode (arrow, line, rectangle or circle), or else changing the current colors or line width when there is no selection, should not affect the undo stack, since nothing changes in the drawing.
 Therefore, these changes in the palette are not undoable.
 But as mentionend above, the palette might be affected by undo/redo if the selection changes.

 - Aborted operations (operations that are started but aborted using ESC so they don't do anything) should not affect the undo stack (since they didn't actually change anything).
 Thus aborted operations should not affect undo operations at all.